Charge density waves in graphite; towards the magnetic ultra-quantum limit

-Recently, Fauqu\'e et al. \cite{Fauque13} discovered the onset of a second density-wave anomaly above 53~T, by out-of-plane transport measurements on Kish graphite up to 80 T. This state was found to collapse at 75~T into a state with metallic conductivity.
+Recently, Fauqu\'e et al. \cite{Fauque13} discovered the onset of a second density-wave anomaly above 53~T, by out-of-plane transport measurements on Kish graphite up to 80 T. This state was found to collapse at 75~T into a state with metallic c-axis conductivity.
 These authors argued that only one of the ($0,\uparrow$) or ($-1,\downarrow$) LLs depopulates at 53~T, and furthermore that the ($0,\downarrow$) and ($-1,\uparrow$) levels remain populated above 75~T. On the other hand, the observation of a vanishing Hall coefficient at 53~T \cite{Akiba15} was interpreted in terms of the depopulation of both the ($0,\uparrow$) and ($-1,\downarrow$) LLs at 53~T, as predicted theoretically \cite{Takada98}.
 It was suggested that an excitonic phase forms in the remaining ($0,\downarrow$) and ($-1,\uparrow$) levels above 53~T .
 Elsewhere it has been argued that an excitonic insulator phase appears at 46~T \cite{Zhu15}.
-It is clear that the evolution of the LLs with magnetic field, and their associated density wave instabilities, through the quasi-quantum limit and into the ultra-quantum limit at highest fields, remain open questions.
+A resistance hysteresis was observed around 53 T \cite{Yaguchi13}.
+In addition, a small feature of unclear origin (we will clarify its origin in the present work) around 47 T was reported \cite{Yaguchi93}.
+It is clear that the evolution of the LLs with magnetic field, and their associated density wave instabilities, through the quantum limit and into the ultra-quantum limit at highest fields, remain open questions.